dassarthak18/asteria/README.md

 cargo run --release --example cart_pole
 ```

-Data files for the supervised examples (`iris.data`, `wine.dat`, four MNIST IDX binaries) live in `./data/`.
+> Please note that the `mnist`, `iris` and `wine` are supervised examples that require external data files (`iris.data`, `wine.dat`, four MNIST IDX binaries).
+These files live in `./data/` directory of the official repository and are not bundled with the Cargo crate.
 All paths are relative to the repo root, so run from there.
+These examples will not run out of the box if Asteria was installed from the official Cargo crate.

 ### Your First Network (XOR)